-Section 40: "The Power of the Personal: Finding Your Voice in a Hyper-Connected World."
+Section 50: "The Power of the Personal: Finding Your Voice in a Hyper-Connected World."
 Closely linked to literacy-the ability to read and write-is "voice," or how you speak on paper.
 As the age of the page increasingly gives way to screens and multi-media forms of communication, such technologies as well as increasing globalization place greater demands on the traditional writer and the concept of effective voice.
 Are you ready to meet these challenges?
 What is effective writing today?
-Can the individual have an impact in a global society?
+In a noisy world, what difference can one voice make?
 How can you keep up?
 In this section you will develop effective writing and voice through creative process strategies, support an issue of local sustainability, and locate your voice within a global context.

-ENGL 1A Learning Outcomes (CLO)
+ENGL 1A Learning Outcomes (GELO)

-Upon successful completion of the course, you will be able to:
+Upon successful completion of the course, you will be able to